michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 78

-1. Maschil of Asaph.Give ear, O my people, to my law: incline your ears to the words of my mouth.Maschil…: or, A Psalm for Asaph to give instruction
+1. Maschil of Asaph.Give ear, O my people, to my law: incline your ears to the words of my mouth.

 2. I will open my mouth in a parable: I will utter dark sayings of old: